-Hey guys — fall is just around the corner.
-It’s the perfect time to make a Fall Cotton wreath.
-We love decorating for the fall season.
-There are some simple fall wreaths you can make to spruce up your home.
+There are plenty of options when it comes to simple fall wreaths you can use to spruce up your home.
+This one has always been a favorite of mine, however.
 The black and white ribbon in this wreath tutorial will definitely bring a nice contrast to the neutral tones that are used in this fall wreath.

 How to Make a Black and White Fall Cotton Wreath

-- Get started with our bow first.
+- Start with the bow.
 Use a mixture of burlap and black and white ribbons.

 - Start with a 16-inch tail and a 6-inch loop.
 You want that loop to land on that 6-inch mark.
 You’re going to do 3 loops on each side with the burlap.
 Get that cut off.

 - You’ll do 2 loops on each side with the black and white ribbon.
 This will have a shorter tail.
 Because it’s a little bit shorter, you’re going ½-inch shorter on every loop.
 This ribbon has a nice texture and nice wire in it, so it’ll really hold its shape.
 It’s super simple to work with.